Zaid-Aljasmy/TuxScreenRecorder/README.md

 # 🎥 TuxScreenRecorder

 **TuxScreenRecorder** is a lightweight Python GUI application for recording your screen on Linux using `ffmpeg`.
-It provides a simple and user-friendly interface built with `Tkinter`.
+It provides a simple and user-friendly interface built with `PyQt6`.

 ---